- Treat Blind people as individuals.

 Guide Dog Etiquette

 - Do not grab the guide dog harness.

 - Do not pet, feed, or distract a guide dog.

-Refer clients to an Orientation and Mobility Specialist.
+Refer clients to an Orientation and Mobility Specialist or Vision Rehabilitation Therapist.

 The Orientation & Mobility Specialist is a certified instructor who has received specialized training in teaching people who are blind or visually impaired to travel safely, gracefully and efficiently throughout their environments including indoor and outdoor, familiar and unfamiliar.
 An Orientation and Mobility Specialist teaches people who are blind and visually impaired specific skills they need in order to know where they are and how to move independently, safely, efficiently to where they want to be.
 Usually, the O&M Specialist works with students individually.

 A Vision Rehabilitation Therapist is a “counterpart to O&M specialists, teaching all other skill areas except outdoor travel: Dining skills, home management, personal management, communication skills (including braille), low vision skills, adaptive technology, adjustment to blindness counseling, self-advocacy, pre-employment skills, and adaptations for leisure activities”.
 In other words, a VRT “instructs persons with vision impairments in the use of compensatory skills and assistive technology that will enable them to live safe, productive, and interdependent lives.
 Vision rehabilitation therapists work in areas that enhance vocational opportunities, independent living, and the educational development of persons with vision loss, and may include working in center based or itinerant settings”.https://www.acvrep.org/certifications/cvrt

 Both professionals can be useful referral resources for patients with blindness.